foosiee/Spotify-Lyrics/README.md

 # Spotify-Lyrics

+THIS REPO HAS BEEN MOVED TO THIS [NEW REPO](https://github.com/foosiee/Spotify-Lyrics-v2-public)
+- The main change is to a serverless architecture

 a python flask App for obtaining the users current track and displaying its lyrics on the browser.

 (http://spotify-lyrics.com/)